 In accordance with the Equality Act (Gender Pay Gap Information) Regulations 2017, the Council is required to publish its gender pay gap information on its website and upload them onto a national Government website by 31st March 2020.
-The results from the analysis are as follows:
+As the Pay and Reward Policy for 2020/21 was only recently published, the gender pay gap report has not altered in time for the Pay and Reward Policy 2021/22, and the data will be run after 31st March 2021, the identified snapshot date at which the data is collated.

-We have 2,558 relevant employees (excluding schools) for the purpose of establishing the gender pay gap, of which 72.5% are women and 27.5% are men.
-Improvements since last year have shown the median pay gap close from 3% to 0%, and from 2019 women and men are paid the same median hourly rate.
-Similarly, the gender pay gap when comparing the mean hourly rate has altered from 4.8% last year to 3.6% in 2019.
+We have 2,315 relevant employees (excluding schools) for the purpose of establishing the gender pay gap, of which 69.2% are women and 30.8% are men.
+The median pay gap increased very slightly from 0% to 0.57% whilst the mean pay gap decreased further from 3.6% in 2019, to 1.92% in 2020.

 Newport City Council has one of the smallest gender pay gaps from amongst local authorities in Wales and compares favourably to the national average of 17%.
-Our gender pay gap report is published on the Council's transparency page each year here.
+Our gender pay gap report is published on the Council's transparency page each year here and will be updated in April 2021.